shamaevnn/ybs-summer-2022/README.md

 ## Used Technologies
 * Python with `FastAPI` for backend
 * Database: `PostgreSQL`.
-Just have a look at this [AMAZING QUERY](https://github.com/shamaevnn/ybs-summer-2022/blob/master/app/models/items/queries.py#L14) 👀 via postgres
+Just have a look at this [AMAZING QUERY](https://github.com/shamaevnn/ybs-summer-2022/blob/master/app/models/items/queries.py#L14) 👀 via postgres to get item and all it's children recursively.
 * Data validation: `Pydantic`
 * Linters: `mypy`, `flake8`, `black`
 * `GitHub Actions` for deployment